-In my previous post, How Syphilis Symptoms In Men And Women Created The Syphilis Stigma We Know Today, we talked about the stigma that made a terribly fatal disease even more painful for it's sufferers.
+In my previous post, How Syphilis Symptoms In Men And Women Created The Syphilis Stigma We Know Today, we talked about the stigma that made a terribly fatal disease even more painful for its sufferers.
 Assumptions were made and harsh judgments handed down by society because the disease was spread via sexual contact.
-But perhaps if we take a look at some famous people who had (or are suspected to have had) syphilis, we will confirm that, like many things we stigmatize, a sweeping generalization is hardly ever the best approach.
+But perhaps if we take a look at some famous people who had (or are suspected to have had) this disease, we will confirm that, like many things we stigmatize, a sweeping generalization is hardly ever the best approach.

 It is important to note that some of these cases are unconfirmed.
 Syphilis is known as the 'Great Imitator' as its wide range of symptoms (or lack thereof) can be mistaken for other ailments.
 Medicine and testing of the time were not as reliable as they are today.
 Also of note, the stigma attached to the disease would also make hiding the diagnosis/cause of death a priority for the patient and family.

-There are definitely some of very dubious character in our list :
+There are definitely some of the very dubious characters in our list :

 Henry VIII (1491-1547) - Perhaps one of the most famous degenerates in history, it is likely he passed it on to his children, including his heir, King Edward VI who died young.

 Adolf Hitler (1889-1945) - leader of the Nazi party, responsible for millions of deaths and almost universally reviled.
 Many have postulated that his evil genocidal plots and suicide could be attributed to insanity caused by syphilis he contracted from a prostitute.
-He actually called syphilis 'The Jewish Disease' and dedicated 13 pages of Mein Kampf to the disease, explaining that eliminating the Jews was vital to the health of the nation.
+He actually called it 'The Jewish Disease' and dedicated 13 pages of Mein Kampf to the disease, explaining that eliminating the Jews was vital to the health of the nation.